 Where the target SMETS1 GSME does not support the reading of more than 24 hours’ worth of data, then the S1SP shall, where the ReadLogPeriod (with its DUIS meaning) is greater than 24 hours, return a SMETS1 Response with LogEntrys (with its MMC meaning) which only include Timestamps (with its MMC meaning) where an active DSP Schedule exists and the last LogEntry (with its MMC meaning) will, in the period of British Summer Time have a Timestamp (with its MMC meaning) of 23:00:00 on the day before the EndDateTime (with its DUIS meaning) and 00:00:00 on the EndDateTime, otherwise.

+The provisions of Clause 18.17(o) also apply to this Service Request.

 Read Reactive Import Profile Data (SRV 4.8.2),

 Not Used.